Harrison Burton and Jennifer Jo Cobb will make their NASCAR Cup Series debut on April 25 at Talladega Superspeedway.

 The NASCAR schedule has been through plenty of (welcome) upheaval as is.
 Bristol’s dirt edition is the first of five weekends where the Cup Series will make its maiden voyage (the next being the May 23 event at the Circuit of the Americas in Austin).
 But it’d certainly be interesting to see what other tracks, perhaps Bristol’s fellow short circuits like Martinsville and Richmond, would look like in new settings.

-Over the past year, we’ve seen drivers adapt well to new settings, whether it’s running well on new tracks like Bristol covered in dirt or Daytona’s road course.
+Over the past year, we’ve seen drivers adapt well to fresh asphalt, whether it’s running well on new tracks like Bristol covered in dirt or Daytona’s road course.
 Logano feels like his fellow drivers would be able to solve the quandary of other venues, much like he was able to at Bristol.

 “I think more than anything, (the Bristol race) really shows the talent in this Cup level, right?
 Racecar drivers are racecar drivers, they’re going to figure it out,” Logano said.
 “You give them time, a few laps, they’re going to figure out how to make a race car go fast.”